 Visit the Stoney Creek location of Grand River Natural Stone

-Located on Fruitland Rd. between Barton Street and the QEW, we’ve been serving landscapers, homeowners and contactors in the Hamilton, Stoney Creek and Grimsby areas since 2005.
+Located on Fruitland Rd. between Barton Street and the QEW, we’re the preferred source for landscaping supplies and building supplies for landscapers, homeowners and contactors in the Hamilton, Stoney Creek and Grimsby areas.

 350 Fruitland Rd.